antoniogweb/PHP2xAI/PHP2XAI/13-debugging.md

 Print the shape and number of elements of input and target. `pack()` returns flat vectors, so the shape is determined by the placeholder registered in the graph.

+For HDF5, inspect `fieldMetadata('x')`, `fieldMetadata('y')`, and `count()`.
+The metadata shape describes one sample and excludes the leading sample axis.
+Check that the number of elements returned by `pack()` equals `batchSize * product(sampleShape)` for each field, and that the field shapes agree with the graph placeholders.
+The input and target fields must contain the same number of samples.

+## HDF5 file cannot be opened

+Confirm that the file exists at the path resolved by the running script, that both fields are present, and that no other process holds an incompatible HDF5 file lock.
+PHP FFI requires the `php2xai_hdf5.so` library for the current platform; native C++ training requires the HDF5-linked runtime built from the C++ sources.
+When PHP launches C++ training, the framework closes the PHP dataset handles before starting the native process to release their locks.
+Also check `dataset_type` in the training configuration: it must be `HDF5` for `.h5` paths, and must match the format of both training and validation datasets.

 ## Noisy validation

 Verify that the runtime has `training = false` during `validationLoss()`.
 If the graph contains dropout and remains in training mode, the loss changes randomly on every pass.